ChenAnno/MAI_ICLR2025/README.md

 ## Contact

-This repo is maintained by [Yanzhe Chen](https://github.com/ChenAnno).
-Questions and discussions are welcome via `chenyanzhe@stu.pku.edu.cn`.
+This repo is maintained by Guohao Zhao and [Yanzhe Chen](https://github.com/ChenAnno).
+Questions and discussions are welcome via `guohaozhao@stu.pku.edu.cn`.

 ## Acknowledgements